 However, it is not without a financial burden for them.
 Everything is paid out of their pockets from the office space, medical equipment, tools, resources, and compliances to start their medical practice.

-Time will also come that they will be overwhelmed with tasks and work-ups enough to face the brink of closure.
+Time will also come when they will be overwhelmed with tasks and work-ups enough to face the brink of closure.

 In the United States alone, small-town hospitals hit a record-high closure in 2020 due to deficits and the effects of the pandemic.